Voter Intimidation: What Is It and What to Do

 What Is Voter Intimidation?

-Voter intimidation is still a problem today.
-In fact, it may be a growing problem.
-Voters have reported these and other intimidation tactics:
+Voter intimidation is still a problem.
+It may be a growing problem.
+Voters have reported the following examples of voter intimidation tactics:

-- Using threatening language in or near a polling place
+- Using threatening language or brandishing weapons in or near a polling place

-- Yelling at people or calling people names while they are in line to vote
+- Yelling at people or calling them names while they are in line to vote

 - Disrupting or interrogating voters